Rural Sourcing Hosts 4th Annual Augusta Hackathon

 theClubhou.se is an innovative development organization.
 Its mission is to inspire ideas, create companies, and build community.
 We do this by connecting learners and leaders in technology, design and business.
 For more information about our endeavors, please contact Grace Belangia, Executive Director, at 706-877-8707, or grace@HACKAugusta.org.

 About Rural Sourcing Inc.

-Rural Sourcing Inc. (RSI) is changing the IT outsourcing experience with a cost effective, agile approach to software development, support and maintenance of critical business and cloud applications.
+Rural Sourcing Inc. (RSI) is the leading IT outsourcing provider with a cost-effective, agile approach to software development, support and maintenance of critical business and cloud applications.
 By providing an alternative to offshore outsourcing, RSI eliminates the obstacles of time zones, distance, language, and geopolitical risks.
-With development centers strategically located throughout the United States, RSI leverages untapped, highly skilled IT resources in smaller cities to provide world-class solutions for Fortune 1000 clients across various industries including consumer & retail goods, financial services, healthcare, hi-tech, insurance, and pharmaceutical.
+With development centers strategically located throughout the United States, RSI leverages untapped, highly skilled IT resources in mid-size metro cities to provide world-class solutions for Fortune 1000 clients across various industries including consumer & retail goods, financial services, healthcare, hi-tech, insurance, and pharmaceutical.